 Public schools in São Paulo

-Public schooling in São Paulo is free to all permanent residents.
-Schooling is mandatory for children between the ages of six and 14.
-These compulsory years of education are known as Ensino Fundamental
+Public schooling in São Paulo is free to all permanent residents and is compulsory between the ages of six and 17.
+São Paulo’s public education system boasts more than 1,500 schools throughout the city.

 The standard of education at public schools in São Paulo varies.
-It often depends on the socio-economic environment within which a particular school is located.
-Children attending public schools will attend the school closest to their place of residence.
+It often depends on the specific location of a particular school.
+Children attending public schools will usually go to the school closest to their place of residence.
 Parents wishing to enrol their child in a public school need to visit the school in person to start the registration process.

-Due to the demand for space, and in order to accommodate the high number of students, schools in São Paulo often run three separate school sessions per day.
-Children attend one session per day.
+Due to the high demand for space, schools in São Paulo typically run three separate school sessions per day (7am to 12pm, 12pm to 5pm, and 5pm to 10pm) to accommodate all the students, but children are only required to attend one session per day.

 Classes at public schools in São Paulo are taught in Portuguese, so parents wanting to enrol their child in a public school will need to consider this option carefully.